Mooney Lab @ University of Southern California

 Fun fact from Shirin: I've collected snow globes from every place I've traveled and my favorite animal is a sheep.

-Tessa Ferrari
+Tessa Ferrari (she/her/hers)

-Lab TechnicianTessa just graduated from the Quantitative Biology undergraduate program and is now a lab Research Technician.
-While in the Mooney Lab, Tessa will be building and using large-scale simulation frameworks to infer demography and model mutational load.
+Incoming Graduate StudentTessa recently graduated from the Quantitative Biology undergraduate program had a short stint as our lab Research Technician.
+This fall she will be starting her PhD in the Computational Biology and Bioinformatics program.
+Tessa is interested in building and using large-scale simulation frameworks to infer demography and developing methods to quantify recessive mutational load while controlling for structure.

 Fun fact from Tessa: In my free time I’m a competitive hip hop and open style dancer!